joshmessi10/joshmessi10/README.md

 ## 🎯 Recently...

-- 🤖 Developing projects about FSMs, Lexers and Parsers, Distributed and Parallel Computing
+- 🤖 Developing web apps & projects about FSMs, Lexers and Parsers, Distributed and Parallel Computing
 - 👾 Participating in Programming Competitions
 - 🧠 Digging deeper into image processing, Neural Networks, AI and ML